01 Jun How to use Facebook to build a local audience

 As for your friends in the industry, look for their Pages as well and like them.
 Log into Business Manager and click the Use Page.
 Once you have done that, click “Use Facebook as Page Link.”
 You can find this tab at the top right section.

 Using data to attract new audience helps to inform them what your overall content strategy is.
 In this case, you’ll have to make use of a data-driven tool.
 For instance, if your business is selling fries, you can learn about your target group’s interest.
 By creating a social search for “Fries,” you may find that those who talk about fries also talk about chicken drums, wings, and hot dogs.
 Also, your search may reveal that fries are also associated with a particular hashtag.

 This is excellent information to have if you still don’t have an idea of what content to post on your page.
 When you can post content that is interesting to your audience (such as sharing a picture of fries and chicken), they will be able to share that post with friends, enabling your business to reach a larger crowd.

 Social media advertising is not as simple as it looks.
 However, this can be rewarding if done the right way.
 You can always seek the help of professionals when the need arises.
 So, are you looking to use social media to build your local audience?
-If your answer is YES, contact Routes4Media for the best digital marketing experience ever!
+If your answer is YES, contact Routes4Media for running effective Facebook advertising campaigns!